LinArcX/trinity/README.md

 </h1>

 # Trinity
-Generate images containing links between files.
+generating a graph based on links among files.

 # Idea
 I developed trinity since i need a tool to show me all the relationships and links between my files. (i use these linked, to make a second brain.)